-At this point we can edit the query before loading the table, by selecting Edit from the bottom of the window, or we can load the table.
+At this point, you can edit the query before loading the table, by selecting Transform Data from the bottom of the window, or just load the table.

-If we select Edit, the table is loaded and Query Editor is launched.
-The Query Settings pane is displayed (if it’s not, you can select View from the ribbon, then Show > Query Settings to display the Query Settings pane).
+Select Transform Data to load the table and launch Power Query Editor.
+The Query Settings pane is displayed.
+If it's not, select View from the ribbon, then Query Settings to display the Query Settings pane.
 Here’s what that looks like.

 All those scores are text rather than numbers, and we need them to be numbers.
-No problem – just right-click the column header, and select Change Type > Whole Number to change them.
-To choose more than one column, first select a column then hold down SHIFT, select additional adjacent columns, and then right-click a column header to change all selected columns.
-Use CTRL to choose columns that are not adjacent.
+No problem.
+Just right-click the column header, and select Change Type > Whole Number to change them.
+To choose more than one column, first select a column then hold down Shift, select additional adjacent columns, and then right-click a column header to change all selected columns.
+Use Ctrl to choose columns that aren't adjacent.

-In Query Settings, the Applied Steps will reflect any changes that were made.
-As you make additional changes to the data, Query Editor will record those changes in the Applied Steps section, which you can adjust, revisit, rearrange, or delete as necessary.
+In Query Settings, the APPLIED STEPS will reflect any changes that were made.
+As you make additional changes to the data, Power Query Editor will record those changes in the APPLIED STEPS section, which you can adjust, revisit, rearrange, or delete as necessary.

-Additional changes to the table can still be made after it’s loaded, but for now this will do.
-When we're done we select Close & Apply from the Home ribbon, and Power BI Desktop applies our changes and closes Query Editor.
+Additional changes to the table can still be made after it's loaded, but for now this will do.
+When you're done, select Close & Apply from the Home ribbon, and Power BI Desktop applies the changes and closes Power Query Editor.

 With the data model loaded, in Report view in Power BI Desktop, we can begin creating visualizations by dragging fields onto the canvas.

-Of course, this is a simple model with a single data connection; most Power BI Desktop reports will have connections to different data sources, shaped to meet your needs, with relationships that produce a rich data model.
+Of course, this model is simple, with a single data connection.
+Most Power BI Desktop reports will have connections to different data sources, shaped to meet your needs, with relationships that produce a rich data model.

 There are all sorts of things you can do with Power BI Desktop.
 For more information on its capabilities, check out the following resources: